Clamb94/RAASConfig/README.md

 ###### Do I have to launch it manually each time I want to fly?
 The vRAAS process needs to be running for RAAS to work, but there is an auto-start option available in the general settings tab.
 You can also select the _Minimize to tray_ , _Start minimized_ and _auto-close_ options.
 That way, you'll not need to interact with the vRAAS window at all.

+###### Does vRAAS reduce the fps?
+We could not measure any reduction in fps.
+There have no reports of any performance issues.